Anushka-shukla/Custom-Blockchain/README.md

 ## Advantages of the Blockchain

 - Blokchain is a distributed network of systems.
 Therefore, data breaches are very difficult to be carried out.
-- Since, Blockchain generated hashes of each block, therefore, it is very difficult to carry out malicious attacks.
+- Since, Blockchain generated hashes of each block, therefore, it is very difficult to carry out malicious attacks with the data stored in them.
-- Data Tampering will change the hash of each block which will make the blockchain invalid
+- Data Tampering will change the hash of each block which will make the blockchain invalid (tampering involves the malicious modiﬁcation of data by an unauthorised user.
+Data exists in two states; either in transit or stored.
+In both cases, data. could be intercepted and tampered)
 To read more on Blockchain I have made some [notes](https://github.com/Anushka-shukla/Custom-Blockchain/blob/master/notes.md).